 - Make a well in the center of the mixture and add a beaten egg, stir into the flour.
 Stir in the milk and shape into a dough.
 Add extra milk, if necessary, to ensure that the dough holds together.
 The dough will be quite firm and slightly sticky.
 At this point, I prefer using my hands to gather the dough together and shape it into a ball.

-- Scoop pieces of dough using a cookie scoop for even sizing (I used a 1 tbsp sized scoop) and roll into a ball.
+- Scoop pieces of dough using a cookie scoop for even sizing (I used a 1 tablespoon sized scoop) and roll into a ball.
 Place on a baking sheet coated with cooking spray or parchment paper if it is not a non stick pan.
 They do not have to be placed too far apart as they don't spread much during baking.

 - Bake for 18-20 minutes.
 Transfer to a wire rack to cool while you prepare the glaze.